 Many people don’t know when to visit a foot specialist, and we find that many of our patients wait longer than they need to before they come in to see us.
-Foot pain is not normal and putting up with painful feet is very uncomfortable.
+Please remember that Foot pain is not normal and not just to be expected - no matter how old we are.
+And putting up with painful feet is very uncomfortable.

 The following examples are instances where a visit to see a Supplefeet Podiatrist would be recommended.

-Chiropody care to conservatively and effectively manage this common complaint is something your feet deserve, you deserve and we can deliver.
+General Footcare (Chiropody) care to conservatively and effectively manage this common complaint is something your feet deserve and we can deliver.

 Toenails trimmed, filed and corns and callus removed and hard skin attended to.
 Your feet will thank you for it.